SIRAHFF/documentation/_sources/SIRAHTools/Tutorial-tcl.rst.txt

 	.. code-block:: bash

 		source ../sirah.ff/tools/sirah_vmdtk.tcl

+	depend on the program being used.

-If ``sirah_vmdtk.tcl`` is not loaded in VMD, the trajectory will still be loaded, but the correct molecular connectivity, bead size, charges, etc. will not be generated (see **Figure 1**).
+If ``sirah_vmdtk.tcl`` is not loaded in VMD, the trajectory will still be loaded, but the correct bead sizes, residue types, charges, etc. will not be generated (see **Figure 1**).

 .. figure:: /../images/sirah_tools_1.png
    :align: center